National Association of Canadian Optician Regulators

 National Opticianry OrganizationsThere are four national organizations that are fundamental to opticianry in Canada: the Opticians Association of Canada (OAC), the Opticians Council of Canada (OCC), the National Association of Canadian Optician Regulators (NACOR) and the Canadian Association of Optician Educators (CAOE).
 A fifth body, the National Examination Committee (NEC) is a sub-committee of NACOR.

-The OAC is composed of representatives from all 10 Canadian provinces and acts as an opticians' advocacy group.
+The OAC is comprised of representatives from all 10 Canadian provinces and acts as an opticians' advocacy group.
 As an example, the OAC undertakes initiatives related to education - including primary education, continuing education and advanced practice.
 The essential thrust of the OAC is to take a pro-active interest in all matters that have the potential to affect Canadian opticians both positively and negatively and to promote a favourable outcome for opticians.
 Funding for the OAC is based upon membership dues and monies raised from member benefit initiatives.